bkloppenborg/oifits-sim/README.md

 source looks like, or (2) copy the UV coverage of an existing observation and simulate the data given a FITS image of the source.

-This software was originally based on the MROI simulator written by Fabien Baron but does not include all its capabilities yet (but it includes new ones).
+OIFITS-SIM is developped by Brian Kloppenborg.
+Originally based on the MROI simulator written by Fabien Baron, it does not include all its capabilities yet (though it brings new ones).

-Current work is being done to improve usefulness for PFI.
+This repository contains Fabien Baron's own version of OIFITS-SIM, developped for PFI.

 # Installation instructions